mmagsino/test-use-case/README.md

 - Deploy/Release → only if all checks pass.
 This diagram highlights how **security** and **quality gates** are integrated into CI/CD pipelines before deployment.

 This automation approach with shift left and micro test planning helps dev, tester, BA and other stakeholders aligned with the business objectives on every phase of the software lifecycle.
-Making sure that the team can adapt to changes with minimal friction.
+Allowing the team to adapt and evolve to changes with minimal friction.
 Ephemeral testing using container technology makes testing repeatable as all dependency are bundled and can be test in any environment consistently.
 Shift left makes testing cost effective as the e2e and ui testing at the top.

 ## Non-Functional testing approach

 ### Non-Functional testing proposal

+## Shared test environment challenges